Aanandrai/MulticoreServer/readme.md

-# Node.js Cluster Module Example
+# Node.js Cluster Module Learning

 To run the file just user node multicoreHttpServer.js No need to do npm init -y or npm i